 Dr. Marashi will review these options with you and choose the anesthetic that is right for you.
 You may be given specific instructions not to eat or drink anything prior to the procedure based on the anesthetic option you choose.

 The length of the procedure is dependent on the number and position of the wisdom teeth to be removed and the age of the patient.
 During the procedure, Dr. Marashi will gently open the gum tissue, separate the tooth from the bone and remove it from the mouth.
-Sometimes, small stitches will be made over the gum tissue to assist in healing.
+Sometimes, small stitches will be made in the gum tissue to assist in healing.
 Most stitches will dissolve on their own after a few days.

 You may experience some swelling and mild discomfort following surgery as part of the normal healing process.
 Cold compresses may help decrease the swelling, and Dr. Marashi may prescribe medication to help manage the discomfort.
 You may be instructed to modify your diet following surgery and later progress to more normal foods.
 You will be given a full overview of proper post-operative care instructions prior to your procedure.